dz365/project-ecosquad/README.md

 - Allow users to filter and search for data points on the map using Meilisearch
 - Allow users to follow other users and topics
-- Send periodic emails for followed topics
+- Send notifications for newly created posts
 - Further styling

 **Final**